 31. Don't forget your SEO

-Either hire an SEO or digital marketing firm or read up and learn about Search Engine Optimisation yourself.
 SEO is all about ensuring people find your website if they're searching for your products and services.
 Don't hesitate to make this a priority.
+Either hire an SEO firm to help, or learn about SEO yourself.
+Moz is an excellent place to start.

 32. Create a Facebook Page

-Facebook is more consumer-focused than Twitter, so only create a Page if you think your business suits the medium.
+Facebook is more consumer-focused than Twitter, so only create a page if you think your business suits the medium.
 Post interesting updates to keep your fans hooked.
 Don't spam and don't self-broadcast.
-Read these Facebook Page tips for extra ideas.
+Apply a little monthly budget to advertise and 'boost' posts to various audiences.

 33. Hook up your social media accounts

-Don't forget to provide links from your own website to all your social media accounts and vice versa.
-Make sure everything hooks up and don't forget to include your social media accounts in all your marketing materials/literature.
+Don't forget to provide links from your website to all your social media accounts and vice versa.
+Make sure everything hooks up and don't forget to include them in all your marketing materials and literature.

 34. Get your pricing right

 Do some research and call around some competitors to see what they're charging for their products and services.
 Obviously, pretend to be a customer to cover your tracks.
 Once you've got a good idea of what the market is priced at, get your own pricing right.
 Still not sure?
-Read these tips on how much to charge.
+Read these tips on how much to charge for your freelance work.

 35. Send thank you cards

-Value your customers and send thank you cards whenever you've completed a job.
-They'll remember you for it as it adds that extra touch.
+Value your existing customers and send thank you cards whenever you've completed a job.
+It adds that personal touch.

 36. Throw in some freebies